 LANXING FU is a Chinese-American writer, director, and performer.
 She is co-director of Superhero Clubhouse, a New York City based eco-theater company, currently working as project director for the Living Stage as artist-in-residence with University Settlement.
 Other work includes, co-creator of PLUTO (no longer a play), (The Brick), and JUPITER (a play about power), (La MaMa ETC).
 She has collaborated on and led interdisciplinary projects on globalization and the environment through research in Sri Lanka, Morocco, Turkey, and the United States through The Center for 21st Century Studies, as previous associate director of Critical Point Theatre, and as an ensemble member of Building Home, working in the New River Valley.
 She participated in JACK's "Creating Dangerously" series, led by Virginia Grise and Kyla Searle, has trained with SITI Company for two years, and is an alumnus of Orchard Project's Core Company.
 She holds a B.A. in Humanities, Science, and Environment and a B.A. in Theatre Arts from Virginia Tech.
 In 2019 she wrote the play Piece of Cake on resource depletion, climate change and demographic development with IIASA Senior Research Scholar Fabian Wagner.

 KRISZTIÁN GERGYE is a Hungarian dancer, choreographer and stage director.
 After spending a year in Java as a Darmasiswa scholar, studying ancient Indonesian dance, he started mixing eastern traditional and western contemporary dance, thus creating his own vocabulary for dance and body.
 He has been staging his own choreographies since 2001.
 Independent projects soon led to permanent collaborations and he founded his own company called Gergye Krisztian Tarsulata, which engages artists from across disciplines.
 As a dancer and choreographer, he has been a guest to nearly all established Hungarian dance companies and performed in all contemporary dance theaters and venues.
 He has been awarded several prizes both for his creations and as a performer.
 Recently his work was performed in Austria, Bosnia and Herzegovina, Czech Republic, Germany, France, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, the United Kingdom, and the United States of America.
 Commissioned by the Austrian Cultural Forum Budapest, he collaborated with Gloria Benedikt on a new work about the Austrian painter Egon Schiele in 2013.
 In 2015 Gergye and Benedikt were invited to create a full length work on Alma Mahler and Oskar Kokoschka, which premiered at the Bridging Europe Festival and has toured internationally since.
-In 2017, he collaborated with IIASA on the dance - science piece InDilemma, and in 2018 on the art science production Migraspectives.
+In 2017, he collaborated with IIASA on the dance - science piece InDilemma, and in 2018 on the art science production Migraspectives and in 2019 on UnEarthing.

 HANNAH KICKERT is an Austrian dancer, who attended the Vienna State Opera Ballet Academy for 9 years and graduated with honors.
 During her education she performed at the New Years Concert, the Viennese Opera Ball, various guest performances in Madrid, and took part in performances of the Vienna State Ballet many times.
 Directly after graduating she got a contract with the Vienna State Ballet with which she performed for 3 years.
 She choreographed and danced an extract of Edward Scissorhands for the Hollywood in Vienna breast cancer Charity Gala.
 Due to a variety of interests, she started studying political science at the University of Vienna.
 In 2016 she got a scholarship for the European Forum Alpbach, where she first encountered IIASA and the Science & Art Project.
 The following year she returned to the European Forum Alpbach collaborating with IIASA on the dance-science piece InDilemma.
 In 2018 she collaborated on the art science productions Migraspectives and Dancing with the Future.